Robust and Adaptive Door Operation with a Mobile Robot: Learning the Door Kinematic Model

+In the second case, both trajectories are explained by a single, joint model $\mathcal{M}_{1+2}$, which is estimated from the joint data $\mathcal{D}_{1}\cup\mathcal{D}_{2}$.
+The corresponding posterior probability is denoted $p\left(\mathcal{M}_{1+2}\mid\mathcal{D}_{1},\mathcal{D}_{2}\right)$.
+In order to determine whether a joint model explains the observed data better than two separate models we can compare the posterior probabilities: This expression can be evaluated efficiently using the BIC

-Merging the new data with a previous model, the parameter vector is obtained from a larger dataset which leads to a better estimation.
-If we consider more than two trajectories, this should be repeated for all the possible combinations, becoming hard to compute.
-Thus, instead, we check if merging the new data with each learned model associated to the door class being opened gives a higher posterior.
+Intuitively, merging two models into one is beneficial if the joint model can explain the data equally well while requiring only a single set of parameters.
+If we consider more than two trajectories, this should be repeated for all the possible combinations.
+This can become hard to compute.
+Thus, instead, we check if merging the new data with each learned model associated with the door class being opened gives a higher posterior.
+In this way, when opening a refrigerator door, the observations are only going to be compared with the previous refrigerator door openings.
+In this way, the observed data is more likely to match the recorded data, and trajectories that are not likely to match (i.e. a drawer) are not considered.
 Finally, we pick the model with the highest posterior and record the new data, which will be used as prior knowledge for future doors.
 This approach is summarized in algorithm \ref{Algorithm2}.